Pakistan Prime Minister Imran Khan calls for early election after parliament dismisses no-confidence vote against him - KTVZ

 Imran Khan survived an attempt to oust him as Pakistan’s prime minister on Sunday, after a no-confidence vote was blocked in parliament by the deputy speaker.

-Khan, who is facing the toughest challenge of his political career, requested the country’s President dissolve Parliament and called on the nation prepare for a fresh election.
+Khan, who is facing the toughest challenge of his political career, requested the country’s president dissolve Parliament and called on the nation to prepare for a fresh election.

-Khan had been set to lose the no confidence motion with the opposition having secured enough votes.
-But in a dramatic reprieve for the embattled leader, the vote was blocked as “unconstitutional” by the deputy speaker, citing Articles 5 and 6 of Pakistan’s parliament.
+Khan had been set to lose the no-confidence motion, which was backed by an alliance of politicians — including more than a dozen defectors from Khan’s own political party.
+But in a dramatic reprieve for the embattled leader, the vote was blocked as “unconstitutional” by the deputy speaker.

-Article 6 states that any “attempts to suspend or hold in abeyance, the constitution by use of force or show of force or by any other unconstitutional means shall be guilty of high treason.”
+For months, Khan has been battling depleting foreign exchange reserves and double digit inflation, with the cost of basic necessities such as food and fuel skyrocketing.

-“I want to congratulate our nation by the speaker to reject a regime change which was backed by a foreign agenda,” Khan said in an address to the nation following the blocking of the vote.
+Following the vote, Information Minister Fawad Chaudhry said Khan will now continue with his responsibilities under Article 224 of the country’s constitution.
+But with no real precedent for Sunday’s chain of events, it remains somewhat unclear as to what happens next.

 Khan had previously appealed to defecting lawmakers to return to his party, promising they would be forgiven “like a father forgives his children.”
 He warned that those who voted against him would face social disgrace, saying no one would marry their children.

-Khan has called on his supporters to rally in the streets of the capital, Islamabad, on Sunday in protest of the vote.
+Khan had called on his supporters in the nation of 220 million to rally in the streets of the capital, Islamabad, on Sunday in protest of the proposed vote.
 Security has increased around the city, with police patrolling the streets.
 The city’s red zone, where government and military buildings are located, is sealed off with shipping containers.

-Last week, tens of thousands of people gathered at the city’s iconic Parade Ground, chanting slogans in favor of Khan.
+Last week, tens of thousands of people gathered at the city’s iconic Parade Ground, chanting slogans in favor of Khan, a former international cricket star turned politician.

-No leader has completed a full five-year term as Pakistan’s Prime Minister since its formation in 1947.
-There are now concerns Khan’s move could raise the risk of political instability in the South Asian nation.
+No Pakistani leader has completed a full five-year term as prime minister since the country’s formation in 1947.
+There are now concerns Khan’s move to call an early election could risk further political instability in the South Asian nation.

 The-CNN-Wire